General Dynamics (NYSE:GD) Price Target Raised to $215.00

-General Dynamics (NYSE:GD) had its price objective lifted by research analysts at Susquehanna Bancshares from $205.00 to $215.00 in a research note issued on Thursday, Stock Target Advisor reports.
-The firm presently has a “positive” rating on the aerospace company’s stock.
-Susquehanna Bancshares’ price target would indicate a potential upside of 13.33% from the company’s current price.
+General Dynamics (NYSE:GD) had its price objective hoisted by Susquehanna from $205.00 to $215.00 in a report released on Thursday morning, The Fly reports.
+Susquehanna currently has a positive rating on the aerospace company’s stock.

-Other research analysts have also recently issued reports about the company.
-Barclays reiterated a “buy” rating on shares of General Dynamics in a research note on Friday, April 2nd.
-Citigroup raised their price objective on shares of General Dynamics from $160.00 to $200.00 in a report on Thursday, March 25th.
-Robert W. Baird upgraded shares of General Dynamics from a “neutral” rating to an “outperform” rating and upped their price target for the company from $180.00 to $243.00 in a research report on Thursday.
-Susquehanna lifted their price target on shares of General Dynamics from $205.00 to $215.00 and gave the stock a “positive” rating in a report on Thursday.
-Finally, Morgan Stanley raised their target price on General Dynamics from $149.00 to $163.00 and gave the stock an “underweight” rating in a research report on Thursday.
-Four analysts have rated the stock with a sell rating, five have given a hold rating and seven have assigned a buy rating to the company’s stock.
-The stock currently has an average rating of “Hold” and an average target price of $182.81.
+A number of other research firms also recently commented on GD.
+Citigroup boosted their target price on shares of General Dynamics from $160.00 to $200.00 in a report on Thursday, March 25th.
+Robert W. Baird upgraded shares of General Dynamics from a neutral rating to an outperform rating and boosted their target price for the stock from $180.00 to $243.00 in a report on Thursday.
+Wolfe Research reiterated an underperform rating on shares of General Dynamics in a report on Wednesday, April 14th.
+Susquehanna Bancshares boosted their target price on shares of General Dynamics from $162.00 to $180.00 and gave the stock a positive rating in a report on Friday, January 29th.
+Finally, Morgan Stanley dropped their target price on shares of General Dynamics from $161.00 to $149.00 and set an underweight rating on the stock in a report on Monday, February 8th.
+Four equities research analysts have rated the stock with a sell rating, five have given a hold rating and seven have given a buy rating to the company’s stock.
+The stock has a consensus rating of Hold and a consensus price target of $182.81.

-General Dynamics (NYSE:GD) last announced its quarterly earnings results on Wednesday, April 28th.
-The aerospace company reported $2.48 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.31 by $0.17.
-The company had revenue of $9.39 billion for the quarter, compared to analyst estimates of $8.95 billion.
-General Dynamics had a net margin of 8.33% and a return on equity of 23.00%.
-The firm’s revenue was up 7.3% on a year-over-year basis.
-During the same period in the previous year, the firm posted $2.43 EPS.
-As a group, research analysts predict that General Dynamics will post 11.06 EPS for the current fiscal year.
+General Dynamics (NYSE:GD) last announced its quarterly earnings data on Wednesday, April 28th.
+The aerospace company reported $2.48 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $2.31 by $0.17.
+The business had revenue of $9.39 billion during the quarter, compared to analyst estimates of $8.95 billion.
+General Dynamics had a return on equity of 23.00% and a net margin of 8.33%.
+The company’s revenue was up 7.3% on a year-over-year basis.
+During the same quarter in the prior year, the firm posted $2.43 earnings per share.
+Equities analysts expect that General Dynamics will post 11.06 EPS for the current fiscal year.

-A number of institutional investors and hedge funds have recently made changes to their positions in the business.
-DB Wealth Management Group LLC purchased a new position in shares of General Dynamics in the fourth quarter worth $28,000.
-Alpha DNA Investment Management LLC purchased a new stake in General Dynamics in the 4th quarter worth $28,000.
-Safir Wealth Advisors LLC bought a new position in shares of General Dynamics during the 4th quarter valued at about $30,000.
-Birchcreek Wealth Management LLC bought a new position in General Dynamics during the fourth quarter valued at approximately $29,000.
-Finally, Canton Hathaway LLC purchased a new position in General Dynamics during the 4th quarter valued at approximately $30,000.
-84.48% of the stock is owned by institutional investors and hedge funds.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, May 7th.
+Shareholders of record on Friday, April 9th will be paid a $1.19 dividend.
+This represents a $4.76 annualized dividend and a yield of 2.50%.
+The ex-dividend date of this dividend is Thursday, April 8th.
+This is a positive change from General Dynamics’s previous quarterly dividend of $1.10.
+General Dynamics’s dividend payout ratio is currently 39.73%.

+A number of institutional investors have recently added to or reduced their stakes in the business.
+Jones Financial Companies Lllp increased its stake in General Dynamics by 1.9% in the 1st quarter.
+Jones Financial Companies Lllp now owns 54,749 shares of the aerospace company’s stock valued at $9,940,000 after buying an additional 1,047 shares during the period.
+MUFG Americas Holdings Corp increased its stake in General Dynamics by 2.1% in the 1st quarter.
+MUFG Americas Holdings Corp now owns 3,818 shares of the aerospace company’s stock valued at $693,000 after buying an additional 80 shares during the period.
+Intrua Financial LLC increased its stake in General Dynamics by 66.0% in the 1st quarter.
+Intrua Financial LLC now owns 4,162 shares of the aerospace company’s stock valued at $774,000 after buying an additional 1,655 shares during the period.
+Schulhoff & Co.
+Inc. increased its stake in General Dynamics by 30.9% in the 1st quarter.
+Schulhoff & Co.
+Inc. now owns 11,830 shares of the aerospace company’s stock valued at $2,147,000 after buying an additional 2,792 shares during the period.
+Finally, IFP Advisors Inc grew its position in General Dynamics by 1,281.3% in the first quarter.
+IFP Advisors Inc now owns 16,548 shares of the aerospace company’s stock worth $2,996,000 after acquiring an additional 15,350 shares in the last quarter.
+Hedge funds and other institutional investors own 84.48% of the company’s stock.

 General Dynamics Company Profile